Taliban rejects pleas by Afghan elders for a ceasefire extension

 “We are so fed up with operations by government forces in our areas that trigger fighting for days,” said Malek Sakhto, one of the elders behind the meeting.
 “We’re pleading with the government and the Taliban to agree on a ceasefire and stop killing each other and civilians.”

 The success of such local initiatives is mixed and may stand little chance as military operations pick up.
+But they underline the widespread fatigue felt across the country as the fighting has dragged on.

+Underlining the threat, a suicide bomber targeted a police checkpoint in the eastern district of Kunar on Monday evening, killing at least eight people, Shah Khesraw, the local governor of Sawky district said.

+The explosion occurred hours after a group of peace marchers in Kunar had set off for Kabul, where the Helmand marchers have established themselves near the headquarters of the United Nations Assistance Mission to Afghanistan.

 President Ashraf Ghani ordered government forces to stop offensive operations against the Taliban for another 10 days after the end of the ceasefire but there has since been fierce fighting in several areas.